Biodiversity and Wind Siting Mapping Tool

 How the Tool Works

 Wind energy affects nature in two main ways: First, by causing collisions between turbine blades and birds and bats.
-Second, wind power results in indirect impacts from the "footprint" of turbines and associated roads, transmission lines
+Second, wind power results in indirect impacts from the "footprint" of turbines and associated roads, transmission lines and other infrastructure.
+This tool provides a way to assess natural habitats that may be affected and provides information on the migratory pathways of birds and bats in New York.

 Up until now, there has never been a way to see where and how these impacts would happen at a landscape level.
 Mapping New York's biodiversity comprehensively will give energy developers and decision-makers a powerful tool to: